ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/agile-delivery.html.erb.md

 ### Live

-Detailed in [How the beta phase works](https://www.gov.uk/service-manual/agile-delivery/how-the-beta-phase-works), the live phase is all about supporting a service ina sustainable way.
+Detailed in [How the beta phase works](https://www.gov.uk/service-manual/agile-delivery/how-the-beta-phase-works), the live phase is all about supporting a service in a sustainable way.

 **Primary Lifecycle Stages:** Maintenance, Monitoring